 Grading System and ECTS

-For purposes of foreign partner universities, enabling the easy transfer and recognition of obtained grades, see the document Grading System and ECTS at MU (see the Documents sections).
-The scale of grades used at Masaryk University is a part of every transcript of records, issued for international students at the end of their study at MU.
-See the sample of Transcript of Records (see the Documents sections).
+A detailed explanation of the grading system for our partner universities is available here: Grading System and ECTS at MU (see the Documents sections).
+The scale of grades used at Masaryk University is a part of every Transcript of Records, issued for international students at the end of their study at MU.
+See a sample of Transcript of Records (see the Documents sections).